JagGlo/playOmics/README.md

 This operation should be conducted separately for each dataframe, as each omic has its own golden standards for data preprocessing.

-Two functions have been implemented into **playOmics** package:
+Two handy functions have been implemented into **playOmics** package for this purpose:

-- **filter_below_threshold** - user can define a numeric threshold, for which data are considered as valid in defined percentage of samples.
+- **filter_below_threshold** - allows you to define a numeric threshold for which data are considered valid in a defined percentage of samples.

 To illustrate how this function works, let’s filter RNA data to keep only variables with more than 3 reads in more than 50% of samples: